Most of the Xennials’ subculture has vanished — but not all of it.

 The micro-generation born between 1977 and 1983 has been labelled The Oregon Trail generation, named after the seminal video game.
 Other names include The Xennials, The Carter Babies, Generation Y, and Generation Catalano.
 We grew up with one foot in the analogue world and the other in the digital.

-The Xennials have been described as “the last generation that remembers and lived a life before the Internet.”
+One day, the Xennials will be “the last generation that remembers and lived a life before the Internet.”

 And yes, I did play Oregon Trail and many other games just like it.

 But all of that is in the past.
 And we have since moved on.

 For me, it begs the question, “What’s my culture—and where did it go?”

-Here’s my hypothesis: I think we, as a generational cohort, are having a hard time navigating the moral landscape simply because we can’t come to terms with today’s zeitgeist.
+Here’s my hypothesis: Xennials, as a generational cohort, are having a hard time navigating the moral landscape.
+We cannot come to terms with today’s zeitgeist.
 We want to—but it eludes us.

 When exactly, we ask ourselves while scratching our Xennial heads in bewilderment, did the villains become the heroes?

 To us, it’s simple: We know we’re not special.
 In Tyler Durden’s words, “You’re not your job.
 You’re not how much money you have in the bank.
 You’re not the car you drive.
 You’re not the contents of your wallet.
 You’re not your fucking khakis.
 You’re the all-singing, all-dancing crap of the world.”

-People will sometimes disagree and fight, but bullish and selfish behaviour is merely a symptom of personal trauma.
+People will sometimes disagree and fight, but bullish and selfish behaviour is a symptom of personal trauma.
 If today’s political climate were an episode of My So-Called Life or Beverly Hills 90210, both sides would eventually have to deal with their emotional baggage.

 Some conversations are uncomfortable, but that means that they must be had.
 And then we need to move the fuck on.
-Hate will only fester and transform its bearers into those dark creatures of the Upside Down-world in Stranger Things.
+Hate will only fester and transform its bearers into those dark creatures of the Upside Down in Stranger Things.

 Still, I don’t think our sense of being out-of-sync has anything to do with the current state of public affairs.
-As a small and unassuming generation in-between Generation X and the Millennials, I guess we somehow forgot to protect our values.
+As a small and unassuming generation between Generation X and the Millennials, I guess we somehow forgot to protect our values: